-The American Institute for Contemporary German Studies (AICGS), the leading resource and research center for analysis and assessment of the German-American relationship in an evolving Europe and changing world, is pleased to announce the DAAD-AICGS Research Fellowship Program.
-The program is designed to bring scholars and specialists working on Germany, Europe, and/or transatlantic relations to AICGS, which is located in Washington, DC, for stays of two months each.
+DAAD and the American Institute for Contemporary German Studies (AICGS), the leading resource and research center for analysis and assessment of the German-American relationship in an evolving Europe and changing world, are pleased to announce the DAAD-AICGS Research Fellowship Program.
+The program is designed to bring scholars and specialists working on Germany, Europe, and/or transatlantic relations to AICGS, which is located in Washington, DC, for stays of two to three months each.

 Who can apply?

 - Applicants must be either German; or non-German and working permanently in Germany or currently at one of the DAAD Centers for German and European Studies across the globe.

 - Applicants should be of junior or senior status.
 Junior applicants must have completed or currently be working on a PhD.
 Only in exceptional cases will fellowships be awarded to applicants with an MA, who are not PhD students.

 Please visit the AICGS website for details.